patalwell/palwell-sample-web-application/README.md

 <b>To Run This Application:</b>

-Note: You'll need credentials for JDBC and API keys for Okta

 1. Clone the repo and `cd` into the parent directory
-2. Run `mvn package` to create a JAR
+2. Run `mvn clean package` to create a JAR
-3. Run `java -jar /target/*.1.0-SNAPSHOT.jar`
+3. Run `java -jar /target/springBootDataTables-0.0.1-SNAPSHOT.jar`
+4. Visit `localhost:8080/` in your browser of choice`